amarallab/questpipe/README.md

     [quest.northwestern.edu] out: Running:   0
     [quest.northwestern.edu] out: Idles:     3

-When the pipeline finishes, they will appear these files on the three_tasks folder:
+When the pipeline finishes, these files will appear on the three_tasks folder:

 * first_task.oNUMBER: output of the first task
 * second_task.oNUMBER: output of the second task